subinc1633/feline-fever/README.md

 - Implement background and add background animation

 **Wed | Day 6**
-- SCSS implementation, finishing any styling or editing any details
+- CSS implementation, finishing any styling or editing any details

 ## Bonus Features